Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Introduction

-Finally, our work is also related to moment problems, which have been studied extensively since Chebyshev and Markov.
-We refer to \cite{karlin1953geometry} and \cite{krein_1977} for mathematical expositions and to \cite{dette1997} for applications to various statistical problems. \cite{DR17} use similar results on moment problems as here to obtain bounds on segregation measures with small units.
-Finally, \cite{dobronyi2021} use other results on moment problems to characterize the identified set of common parameters in dynamic logit models, generalizing the work of \cite{honore2020dynamic}.
+Finally, our work relies on results about moment problems, which have been extensively studied since Chebyshev and Markov.
+We refer to \cite{schmudgen2017moment} for a recent mathematical exposition and to \cite{dette1997} for applications to various statistical problems. \cite{DR17} use similar results on moment problems to obtain bounds on segregation measures with small units. \cite{dobronyi2021} use other results on moment problems to characterize the identified set of slope parameters in dynamic FE logit models, generalizing the work of \cite{honore2022moment}.
+Even if the primary goal of \cite{dobronyi2021} differs from ours, in both papers we use similar ideas to rewrite the initial identification problem as a more standard moment problem.